 Bad Blower Motor - Qualified Technician Recommended

-- If the blower motor does not start (no air blowing out of the registers), it could be the result of a bad blower motor.
+If the blower motor does not start when the heat pump comes on (no air blowing out of the registers), it could be the result of a bad blower motor.

 Bad Capacitor - Qualified Technician Recommended

 Most direct-drive PSC fan motors require a capacitor which provides extra power for starting.